All Definitions »Regular Way Settlement

 Definition of Regular Way Settlement

 The standard number of business days in which a securities transaction is completed and paid for between broker dealers.
-Corporate securities and municipal bonds settle regular way on the second business day after the trade date.
-Government securities and options settle the next business day.
+Corporate securities, ETFs, Government securities, options and municipal bonds all settle regular way on the business day after the trade date, also known as T+1.
+The settlement cycle for corporate and municipal securities was reduced from T+2 to T+1 on May 28th 2024.

 Applying "Regular Way Settlement" to Securities Exams: